 The LG OLED55C9PLA is a great looking TV with a bezel that’s only a few millimetres thick.
 Around half the height of the television is just razor thin panel.
 It’s only the lower section containing the 40W speaker array and the brains of the set that broadens to 4.7cm in profile before it meets the attractive brushed metal stand.

 The gesture remote is standard LG fare – effective, weighty and with handy shortcuts to both Netflix and Prime Video.
-Around the back of the set, you’ll find all the ports, which include four HDMI, three USB and an optical audio output.
+Around the back of the set, you’ll find all the ports, which include four HDMIs, three USBs and an optical audio output.

 Once powered up, we find the TV replete with LG’s trusty webOS.
 It’s not our favourite TV system, but it’s up there with the best.
-The gesture control is handy and the interface is well laid out, clear and furnished with all the important apps, including BBC iPlayer, Amazon Video, Netflix, Now TV, Rakuten, Google Play Movies – many of which have 4K and HDR support.
+The gesture control is handy and the interface is well laid out, clear and furnished with almost all of the most important apps, including BBC iPlayer, Amazon Video, Netflix, Now TV, Rakuten, Google Play Movies – many of which have 4K and HDR support.
+The only major absence is the excellent Apple TV app, which is now available on Samsung TVs and via a few standalone video streamers.

 The menu can be confusing when you’re trying to locate all the picture settings, but given that only a few tweaks are required to get the most out of the TV, it’s not a huge issue.
-There’s also an Alexa app you can install to voice control your TV usage, with no additional Echo device required, and Google Assistant too.
-HDR is taken care of by Dolby Vision, HDR10 and HLG, however, there is no support for HDR10+.
+There’s also an Alexa app you can install to voice control the TV, with no additional Echo device required.
+Google Assistant is on board, too.
+HDR is taken care of by Dolby Vision, HDR10 and HLG, but there's no support for HDR10+.

 Pitch, midnight and eclipse are just some words to describe the depth of the OLED blacks that this TV produces.
 We pop X-Men into the 4K player and even the blank screens before the idents are impressive.
 Devoid of backlight illumination, it’s like staring into an abyss rather than a halo of grey fuzz.